 - The Apple AppStore (and other app markets) don’t let you download VPN apps

 - Many VPN provider websites are blocked in China.

 Note: Some VPNs offer alternative websites that are accessible in China.
 We try to make it so that the links that you find in this article are also accessible from China, but this isn’t always possible.

-OpenVPN UDP tends to be the best protocol for China: In China, the best encryption protocol for getting around restrictions is usually OpenVPN UDP (or versions of it, such as Chameleon).
-Make sure that the VPN that you are purchasing has this encryption protocol.
+OpenVPN UDP, Lightway, and Wireguard tend to be the best protocols for China: In China, the best encryption protocol for getting around restrictions is normally OpenVPN UDP (or versions of it, like Chameleon).
+WireGuard and Lightway are more recent protocols that usually also offer good results.
+Make sure that the VPN that you purchase comes with one of these encryption protocols.

 The closest servers are usually the fastest: A VPN’s speed often depends on the distance between your connection and the server.
 Servers in countries surrounding China, such as Korea, Japan, and Hong Kong, tend to be the fastest.
 However, sometimes servers in the United States are faster because they have fewer users connected to them.

 We recommend having a backup VPN: No VPN is infallible, and even less so in China.
-If you are going to spend a long time in China and having unrestricted access to the Internet is essential for you, you should consider getting a backup VPN.
+If you’re going to be in China for a long time and having unrestricted Internet access is essential for you, you should consider having at least one backup VPN.

 Pressure on VPNs has greatly intensified over the past years, and all VPN have undergone breakdowns in service at some time.
-Even though good VPN tend to recover in a few hours or days, having a second VPN can be very useful if needed.
+Even though a good VPN tends to recover in a few hours or days, having a second VPN can be very useful if needed.